26, Oct 2024

 Whether you’re just starting with SEO or looking to optimize further, adding schema markup to your pages is a step toward making your website more accessible and relevant to search engines and users alike.

-Ready to get started with schema markup?
 Begin by identifying key content on your site and applying the relevant schema to see the benefits for yourself.

 - 0